timmcginley/Circular-Education-System/Buildings/README.md

 [https://www.dtu.dk/english/calendar-archive/2024/11/opening-of-building-313]()

-In that time in our course, 59 different interdisiplinary projects have been produced by our students.
+In that time in our course, 59 different interdisiplinary projects (updated 2024) have been produced by our students.
 This page gives some overview of the different years, including the subjects the students could choose from and the iniatives we started or stopped that year.

 ## 2019
 * Produced 12 buildings